taichi-dev/taichi/docs/faq.rst

 **A:** Yes, as long as that *package* provides an interface with ``numpy``, see :ref:`other_python_packages`.

+**Q:** Can we dynamically create fields within kernel / after kernel invocation?

+**A:** Sorry, we don't support that yet.
+Consider allocate a large enough field
+       in advance to walkaround.

 **Q:** Shall we add some handy functions like ``ti.smoothstep`` or ``ti.vec3``?

 **A:** No, but we provide them in an extension library `Taichi GLSL <https://taichi-glsl.readthedocs.io>`_ , install it using: